slacgismo/gridlabd-project-template-v0/README.md

 ## Using templates

 You can use a template by setting the `GLM_TEMPLATE` environment variable in the `gridlabd.pre` script.
 See https://github.com/slacgismo/gridlabd-template for information on available templates.

+## Changing GridLAB-D version

+You can change which version of GridLAB-D is used by your project by changing the container the [.github/workflows/gridlabd.yml#15] file.
+The default container is `slacgismo/gridlabd:latest`.
+The development container is `slacgismo/gridlabd:develop`.
+You can also select any of the tagged versions listed in among the [SLAC Gismo Dockerhub GridLAB-D images](https://hub.docker.com/repository/docker/slacgismo/gridlabd).